How to Get Ordained, Register and Perform Weddings By State

-The information provided below is designed to walk you through the most common steps to become a minister and perform a wedding ceremony in Mississippi.
+The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Mississippi and perform a wedding ceremony in Mississippi.

 Step 1 - How to Become Ordained